 FIDReC has built up a strong international reputation.

-More than 700 claims by foreign complainants from 35 countries have been filed at FIDReC.
+More than 1,000 claims by foreign complainants from 36 countries have been filed at FIDReC.

-FIDReC has hosted and shared its expertise and experience with foreign government, industry and academic delegations from 15 countries as well as from the World Bank Group, ASEAN and the United Nations.
+Also, since its formation, FIDReC has hosted and shared its expertise and experience with foreign governments, industry and academic delegations from 15 countries as well as from the World Bank Group, ASEAN and the United Nations.